sultannaufal/flutter_password_manager/README.md

 My first flutter app.
-Currently only supported on android device and web browser. if you want other devices support (Windows, Linux, iOSm macOS), feel free to make pull requests.
+Currently only supported on android device and web browser. if you want other devices support (Windows, Linux, iOS, macOS), feel free to make pull requests.

 Try the demo [here](https://sultannaufal.github.io/passwordmgr/)